tachiyomiorg/website/src/help/faq/README.md

 ### MangaDex

+#### Version 5 API Rewrite

+##### Do I need to login to search?
-1. You do not need to login to MangaDex to read manga anymore.
+You do not need to login to MangaDex to read manga anymore.

+##### Why are all the covers placeholders?
-2. Covers do not work right now due to it not being in the API yet.
+Covers do not work right now due to it not being in the API yet.

+##### Can I read and download manga from MangaDex right now?
-3. Reading and downloading works fine.
+Reading and downloading works fine.

+##### Why aren't there any new manga updates?
-4. There are no new uploads as the frontend is not up yet, so scanlators cannot upload anything new.
+There are no new uploads as the frontend is not up yet, so scanlators cannot upload anything new.

+##### Why are all my manga saying "Manga ID format has changed, migrate from MangaDex to MangaDex to continue reading"?
-5. You need to migrate all your MangaDex manga from MangaDex to MangaDex as MangaDex has changed their manga ID system.
+You need to [migrate](./source-migration.md) all your MangaDex manga from MangaDex to MangaDex as MangaDex has changed their manga ID system from normal IDs to UUIDs.

+##### Will I lose my downloads?
-6. Downloads from before will not be removed or lost by the app.
+Downloads from before will not be removed or lost by the app.

+##### Why can't I restore from a JSON backup?
-7. JSON backups are now unusable due to the ID change, you'll have to manually readd your manga.
+JSON backups are now unusable due to the ID change, you'll have to manually readd your manga.

 ### Former Mangabox extensions